Vaiyu-Solutions/website/src/content/announcements/202607XX-ai-why-when-how.md

 ## FIRST, A MINUTE ON WHAT THE TECHNOLOGY IS

-Strip away the mystique and the thing behind ChatGPT and its cousins is a prediction engine.
+Strip away the mystique and the thing behind ChatGPT and its cousins is a **prediction engine**.
 It has read an enormous amount of text, and it writes answers one word at a time, each word predicted from everything that came before it.

 That one fact explains both the magic and the trouble.